Geography 265: Introduction to Geographic Information Systems

 Attendance

-Although attendance is not officially a part of your grade, it will be difficult to keep up if you are not regularly in class.
+Participation in class is 10% of your grade, which requires that you are in attendance.
+It will be difficult to keep up with the class material if you do not attend class regularly.
 If you need to miss class or leave class early, talk to me beforehand to make arrangements.
 If you have a personal problem that is inhibiting your performance in this class, please come talk to me as soon as possible so that we can discuss options to make your efforts in this class successful.

 Academic Dishonesty